You Don’t Need to Be Ready. You Just Need to Show Up.

 What Is Boudoir Photography?

-Boudoir photography is an intimate portrait experience — typically done in lingerie, loungewear, or whatever feels like *you* — that’s designed to be empowering, not exposing.
-The goal isn’t to make you look like someone else.
-It’s to capture the version of you that already exists and doesn’t get photographed nearly enough.
+Boudoir photography is an intimate portrait experience, typically done in lingerie, loungewear, or whatever feels like you, designed to be empowering rather than exposing.
+The goal isn't to make you look like someone else.
+It's to catch the version of you that already exists, the one your partner sees across the kitchen table or your best friend sees when you laugh too hard at something, the version that almost never ends up in front of a camera.

-The word “boudoir” comes from the French word for a woman’s private dressing room or bedroom.
-But modern boudoir is less about the setting and more about the feeling: seen, celebrated, and unapologetically yourself.
+The word "boudoir" comes from the French word for a woman's private dressing room or bedroom.
+Historically, it was a space of privacy and self-composure, somewhere a woman could exist without an audience.
+Modern boudoir borrows that spirit.
+It's less about the physical setting and more about the feeling of being caught mid-becoming, in a moment that belongs entirely to you.

-Boudoir sessions aren’t just for a specific body type, age, relationship status, or occasion.
-They’re for women who are ready — or even just *curious* — to experience themselves differently.
-That’s it.
-That’s the whole requirement.
+Boudoir sessions aren't reserved for a specific body type, age, relationship status, or occasion.
+They're for women who are ready, or even just curious, to see themselves through a different lens for an hour.
+That's the entire requirement.

 What to Expect: The Boudoir Experience from Start to Finish

 Most women walk in nervous.
-Almost all of them walk out feeling something they didn’t expect to feel.
+Almost all of them walk out feeling something they didn't expect to feel, something closer to recognition than relief.

 Before you arrive, we connect.
-You’ll fill out a style questionnaire, we’ll talk through your vision, your comfort level, and anything on your mind.
-No question is too small.
-By the time you walk through the door, you’ll know exactly what to expect.
+You'll fill out a style questionnaire, and we'll talk through your vision, your comfort level, and whatever's sitting in the back of your mind, nerves included.
+No question is too small, too obvious, or too strange.
+By the time you walk through the studio door, the day should already feel familiar in outline, even though you've never done it before.
+Uncertainty is usually the biggest driver of pre-session anxiety, so most of the groundwork happens before lingerie ever enters the picture.

-During the session, every pose, every angle, every frame is directed.
-You don’t need modeling experience.
-You don’t need to know what to do with your hands.
-That’s my job — and it’s one I take seriously.
-I’ll coach you through every moment so that the only thing you have to do is breathe and be present.
+During the session, every pose, angle, and frame is directed.
+You don't need modeling experience.
+You don't need to know what to do with your hands, how to arch your back, or where to look.
+That part is handled for you, closely and deliberately, so the only thing you actually have to do is breathe and stay present.
+Expect guided posing, quick outfit changes, and small confidence check-ins along the way, including glimpses at the back of the camera so you can watch it working in real time.

-The transformation isn’t in the photos.
-It happens in the moment you see yourself and think: *that’s really me.*
+The transformation isn't really in the photos.
+It happens in the second you look at yourself and think, that's really me.

 How to Prepare for Your Boudoir Session

-Preparation isn’t about being perfect.
-It’s about showing up feeling as good as possible so the session can do what it’s meant to do.
+Preparation isn't about being perfect.
+It's about showing up feeling as good as you can so the session can do the one thing it's meant to do: show you something true, not something manufactured.

-The more present and grounded you feel walking in, the more the session delivers.
-It really is that simple.
+The more grounded you feel walking in, the more the session gives back.

 What to Wear for Your Boudoir Session

-“What do I wear?” is the question I get more than any other — and the honest answer is: there’s no wrong answer.
+"What do I wear?" comes up more than any other question, and the honest answer is there's no wrong one.

 Styling tips that actually matter:

-Bring 3–5 outfit options and we’ll edit down together
+Bring 3 to 5 outfit options and edit down together on the day

-Consider variety in coverage — mixing something sheer with something structured creates visual range
+Mix something sheer with something structured to build visual range across the gallery

-Bring pieces that mean something to you — sentimental items photograph with weight
+Bring pieces that mean something to you personally; sentimental items carry a different weight in front of the camera than anything picked up last minute

 Bridal Boudoir: A Gift They’ll Never Forget (Including to Yourself)

-Bridal boudoir is one of the most meaningful things you can do in the season leading up to your wedding — and one of the most overlooked.
+Bridal boudoir is one of the most meaningful things a bride can do in the season leading up to her wedding, and one of the most overlooked, mostly because it never shows up on the standard checklist next to the dress and the venue.

-The idea is simple: book a boudoir session before your wedding, and either gift the album to your partner on your wedding morning, keep the images for yourself as a personal milestone, or both.
-Most brides end up doing both.
+The idea is simple.
+Book a boudoir session before the wedding, then either gift the album to your partner on your wedding morning, keep the images as your own milestone, or do both, which is what most brides end up doing.
+The gift angle gets people in the door.
+It's rarely the reason they end up glad they came.

 Why brides book boudoir:

-A tangible, deeply personal wedding gift that doesn’t end up in a donation pile
+A tangible, personal wedding gift that doesn't get boxed up or handed off later

-A way to mark this chapter — the version of yourself on the edge of something big
+A way to mark this specific chapter, the version of herself standing at the edge of something enormous, before it happens

-Bridal boudoir albums are designed as gifts: linen-covered, lay-flat printed, built to last.
-They’re not just photos — they’re something you hand over in a box on one of the most important mornings of your life.
+Bridal boudoir albums are built as gifts, not just deliverables: linen covered, lay-flat printed, meant to survive decades of handling.
+They're something physical, handed over in a box, on one of the most consequential mornings of a bride's life.

 On Nerves, Body Image & Why “Not Being Photogenic” Is a Myth

-If you’ve made it to this section, there’s a good chance part of you is interested and another part of you is talking you out of it.
+If you've made it to this section, part of you is probably interested, and another part is probably talking you out of it.
+That tug of war is close to universal.

-Here’s the thing — boudoir isn’t the reward you get after you feel good about yourself.
-For most women, it’s actually the thing that starts it.
+The internal script often sounds like this: I'll do it once I lose the weight.
+Once I'm more toned.
+Once I feel more confident.
+It's worth saying plainly that boudoir isn't the reward you get after you already feel good about yourself.
+For most women, it's the thing that starts that shift in the first place.

-The women who book sessions rarely feel “ready.”
-They feel the same mix of nerves and wanting-it that you’re feeling right now.
-And nearly every single one of them leaves with something they didn’t expect: a shift in the way they see themselves that doesn’t go away when the session ends.
+The women who book sessions rarely feel ready walking in.
+They carry the same mix of nerves and wanting-it that's probably sitting with you right now, reading this.
+And nearly every one of them leaves with something unexpected: a shift in how they see themselves that doesn't fade the moment the session ends.
+It tends to linger for weeks, sometimes much longer.

-“I’m not photogenic” is something I hear constantly, and I want to be direct with you: that’s not a you problem, that’s a photographer problem.
-Posing, light, direction — these are skills.
-My job is to use them on your behalf.
-You don’t have to show up photogenic.
-You just have to show up.
+"I'm not photogenic" is one of the most common things said in consultations, and it deserves a direct answer: that's not a you problem, it's a photographer problem.
+Posing, light, and direction are technical skills, and using them on your behalf is the job.
+You don't have to arrive already photogenic.
+You just have to arrive.

-The version of you that deserves to be photographed?
-She’s already here.
+The version of you that deserves to be photographed is already here, right now, reading this.

 Boudoir Photography Pricing in Michigan

-Sessions start with a small session deposit to hold your date, with the remainder of your investment applied toward your chosen collection at your reveal appointment.
-You’ll never be pressured to purchase anything you don’t love.
+Sessions start with a deposit to hold your date, with the remainder of your investment applied toward your chosen collection at your reveal appointment.
+Nothing bundles into a surprise total, and you'll never feel pressure to purchase anything you don't genuinely want; the ordering appointment moves at your pace, on purpose.

 What affects your investment:

-- Any add-ons like hair and makeup, extended session time, or additional wardrobe looks
+Add-ons like hair and makeup upgrades, extended session time, or additional wardrobe looks

-- The album format and size you select
+The album format and size you select at reveal

 What's always included:

-- Private studio session with full direction and coaching
+A private studio session with full direction and coaching throughout

-- A studio experience designed entirely around your comfort
+A studio experience built around your comfort, pacing, and privacy

-Pricing is discussed in full during your consultation — because how you invest should match what you actually want out of this experience, and that’s a conversation worth having before any numbers are put on the table.
+Pricing specifics get discussed in full during your consultation, because how you invest should match what you actually want from the experience, and that conversation deserves to happen in real time, before any numbers land on the table without context.

 → [Contact me to get full pricing details and check availability]